rayyungdev/flifPress/README.md

 gnist().getmnist(target, cardinality) - Creates a training set based off target and cardinality

 gnist().getmnistdistance(Training) - Returns distance matrix for the particular training set.

+### Running from command line
+Open up your python terminal and import gnist
+##### from gnist import *
+Once this is done, you will be able to run any of the gnist or NCD file from the command line.
+Please note, you will not be able to view images unless you have already set up a default viewer for your console